JasonLocklin/Dissertation/VWM/Results.md

 in the two control groups.

 FIXME: No, this is just based on the single target condition.
-This test is only here to rule out the possiblility that effects of neglect, found later, are *not* the simple result of a lost motoric ability to point accurately.
+This test is only here to rule out the possibility that effects of neglect, found later, are *not* the simple result of a lost motoric ability to point accurately.
 I suspect that a mixed effects Anova would be a less robust way to answer this question,